Disclosure: As an Amazon Associate I earn from qualifying purchases. See Here for more details.

 One great thing about bushcraft axes is they are generally cheaper than their more task specific brethren.
 So lets review some popular options along with a few I chose personally.

 I read a lot of reviews before writing this article, and to my surprise not one made mention of this beauty.
 This baby is Norse inspired but with American flare.
 The CRKT FREYER was designed by Elmer Roush who is a very experienced designer and blacksmith of almost 50 years.
-It is marketed as a tactical axe, but I find it to be far more practical in a bushcraft setting.
-Norse axes were not made for battle, they were bushcraft axes.

 They were tools used to provide comforts and the things needed to survive.
 Even when that included raiding English settlements.
 It’s a design that has passed the test of time.
 But the great thing about this specific design is the fact it is made burlier than your typical viking axe.
 Giving it a bit more weight and strength.